zamkara/Allowme/README.md

 # AllowMe

-AllowMe is a software with extended capabilities to grant or remove accessibility permissions to any app.
-It is developed by [jslegendre](https://github.com/jslegendre) and is part of the [Tccplus](https://github.com/jslegendre/tccplus) project.
+AllowMe is a fork of the Tccplus project created by [jslegendre](https://github.com/jslegendre).
+It is a software tool that allows you to grant or remove accessibility permissions for any application on your system.

 ## Installation